-The Predator Ecology Lab is seeking Deer Behavior Interns for Summer 2017!
+The Predator Ecology Lab is currently seeking Deer Behavior Interns!

 Project background.
 In northeast Washington, mule deer (Odocoileus hemionus) and white-tailed deer (Odocoileus virginianus) may be trading off food and safety due to increased risk of predation from naturally recolonizing gray wolves (Canis lupus).
 The Predator Ecology Lab is testing this hypothesis using giving up densities, vegetation exclosures, and animal-borne video collars.
 An example of a video clip is below.